 The same cloud saving system currently used to make Xbox Play Anywhere — the cross-buy program for Xbox One and PC — possible will also be used in Project xCloud.
 This means that if you are playing a game at home and need to leave, you will be able to pick up directly where you left off.

 During a demonstration on Inside Xbox in March, we got to see our first look at Project xCloud in action.
 Running on the Azure data centers’ servers, Forza Horizon 4 was shown streaming to an Android phone, with quality similar to that of the console game.
 The frame rate appeared to be identical, allowing for an experience that was not pared down in any way to work through streaming.

 To optimize the experience for mobile players, Microsoft will offer multiple control options.
 These include the ability to use an Xbox One controller via Bluetooth — a feature all-new Xbox One controllers have — and touch support will also be offered.
 Rather than using a one-size-fits-all control scheme for touchscreens, games will also get their own unique setups to best suit the actions players will be doing.

-During this period, more than 50 games are available to play.
-They include Gears 5, Madden NFL 20, Devil May Cry 5, and Tekken 7.
-Those who participate are encouraged to offer feedback on the service via Reddit.
+During this period, more than 50 games were available to play.
+They include Gears 5, Madden NFL 20, Devil May Cry 5, and Tekken 7, although not all games tested in the beta were later made available via Game Pass.

 “As the world around us changes and entertainment is readily available no matter the device, it’s our vision to make games accessible in a variety of scenarios,” Microsoft said.
 “All the experiences you expect on Xbox and your gaming profile travel with you on mobile, including your friends list, achievements, controller settings, and saved game progress.”